-ATTENTION: This equipme.
-It is sensitive to electrostatic discharge, which can cause internal damage and affect normal operation.
-Follow these guidelines when your and this equipment:
+ATTENTION: This equipment is sensitive to electrostatic discharge, which can cause internal damage and affect normal operation.
+Follow these quidelines when you handle this equipment:

-- Touch a grounded object to discharge potential static. - Wear an op oved grounding wriststrap. - Po not touch connectors or pins on component boards.

-To not touch circuit components inside the equipment. - Use a static-safe workstation, if available. - Store the equipment in appropriate static-safe packaging when not in use.
+- Touch a grounded object to discharge potential static. - Wear an approved grounding wriststrap. - Do not touch connectors or pins on component boards. - Do not touch circuit components inside the equipment. - Use a static-safe workstation, if available. - Store the equipment in appropriate static-safe packaging when not in use.